 Watch the Video Tutorial

-If you open these two images and view them at 100% (by typing ⌘-1), you’ll see they zoom to the same size on screen.
+If you open the two provided images in Photoshop then view them at 100% by typing ⌘-1, you’ll see they zoom to the same size on screen.
 That’s because they’re both 1000 pixels wide.

 Resampling is changing the amount of image data as you change either the pixel dimensions or the resolution of an image.
 When you downsample (decrease the number of pixels), information is deleted from the image.
 When you resample up (increase the number of pixels, or upsample), new pixels are added.
 Adobe